Skip to main content

 Other End of Employment Rules

 Employers must notify the labor brand of the public employment services (AMS) if they intend to dismiss a group of Workers if their total employee count meets a certain threshold.
-Failure to inform the AMS could result in the dismissal being deemed unlawful.
+Failure to inform the AMS no later than 30 days in advance could result in the dismissal being deemed unlawful.

 Mandatory Employer Costs